marcusoftnet/marcusoftnet.github.io/_posts/2023-05-04-they-dont-know-what-they-are-doing.md

   - Life of a consultant
 ---

-I have worked in many different types and sizes of orgnanisations, sometimes in several ages of the organisations growth; and I've noticed something that I don't really understand.
+I have worked in many different types and sizes of organizations, sometimes in several ages of the organizations growth; and I've noticed something that I don't really understand.

 When an organization passes the number of people where everyone cannot know everything (20?) something weird happens.
 You have probably seen it, or maybe (like me) even said this.
 I have never seen this not happen.